 2. First Time Home Buyer Tax Credit - up to $5000 tax credit for closing costs such as Lawyer Fees and Home Inspections

-3. RRSP Home Buyers' Plan - withdraw up to $25000 from your Registered Retirement Savings Plan (this will be increased to $35000 on September 02, 2019).
+3. RRSP Home Buyers' Plan - withdraw up to $35000 from your Registered Retirement Savings Plan.
 This is a 15 year interest free loan.
-If you have a spouse, you each are entitled to the above amount (so double the amount = $50000)
+If you have a spouse, you each are entitled to the above amount (so double the amount = $70000).

 4. First-Time Home Buyer Mortgage Incentive - The government will pay 5-10% of your downpayment as a 25 year interest-free loan.
 However, they will also own the same amount of equity in the home.
 That means they will net that percentage of profit or loss if and when you sell the home.
 This program is only available to candidates with household income below $120000.
 Also, the maximum purchase price can only be 4 times the household income.

 OTHER HOME BUYER CONSIDERATIONS

 The following applies to all Home Buyers, including First-Time Buyers